A Right to Housing?

 A radical blueprint for universal housing meets an unflinching assessment of why we haven’t won—from the best-selling author of Capital City

 In the fight for housing, we are caught between the world we know and the world we want.
-A Right to Housing?
+This book is both a roadmap and a reckoning.
+Drawing on his own experiences

-of on-the-ground organizing, Stein lays out practical policies for
+of on-the-ground organizing, Samuel Stein lays out practical policies for

 enacting a right to shelter, a right to a home, and a right to the city